Skip to Content

 It’s quite simple.
 Once you have all of your ingredients ready you want to lay as many large pieces of foil set down on the counter.
 Fold the sides up so any liquids will stay contained.
 Then roll up ends, seal at top and sides.

-1. Small chicken breasts, boneless skinless is best
+1. Small chicken breast, boneless skinless is best

 2. Canned corn, drained